-\useshortskip Fig.~\ref{fig:fingerprint_en} and Fig.~\ref{fig:fingerprint_fr} show examples of English and French fingerprints.
-For this example, we measure the similarity of each word with 12 images from ImageNet~\citep{deng2009imagenet}, resulting in a 12-dim vector.
-Values of each coordinate (per row) indicate how likely the word matches the image.
-The top three rows of each figure are fingerprints for visual words (\texttt{cock, goldfish, tiger shark}), and the three bottom rows are the ones for abstract words (\texttt{culture, philosophy, phenomenon}).
-Compared to the visual words, abstract words have more uniform fingerprints (similar values for most coordinates).
-That is, the fingerprints of abstract words are \emph{not} distinguishable.
-Also, we can see that all two words in each English-French pair of the first three rows \{(\texttt{cock, coq}), (\texttt{goldfish, poisson rouge}), (\texttt{tiger shark, requin})\} share highly similar fingerprints.
+Figs.~\ref{fig:fingerprint_en},~\ref{fig:fingerprint_fr} show examples of English and French fingerprints.
+Here, we measure the similarity of each word with 12 images from ImageNet~\citep{deng2009imagenet}, obtaining a 12-dim vector.
+The top three rows of each figure are fingerprints for visual words (\texttt{cock, goldfish, tiger shark}), and the bottom rows are of abstract words (\texttt{culture, philosophy, phenomenon}).
+Unlike visual words, fingerprints of abstract words are more uniform (similar values for most coordinates), \textit{i.e.,} they are \emph{not} distinguishable.
+Note that fingerprints of each English-French pair of visual words \{(\texttt{cock, coq}), (\texttt{goldfish, poisson rouge}), (\texttt{tiger shark, requin})\} share highly similar patterns.